AaronLi43/PrivacyDemo/README.md

 # Privacy Demo Chatbot

-A Streamlit-based chatbot application with privacy detection capabilities for data collection and research purposes.
+A Node.js-based chatbot application with privacy detection capabilities for data collection and research purposes.

 ## Features